The following day, we woke up just after 4am, ready to be picked up by the TukTuk driver at 5am to watch the sun rise over Angkor Wat.

 I just love a good opportunity for a photo backdrop!

-After dinner, I went back to the hostel and resumed beer drinking with the others.
-I eventually slipped off to bed just before 1am, and I could still hear their music and laughter as I drifted off to sleep.
+I made it to bed at 1am, but could still hear music and chattering as I drifted off to sleep.

-We woke in the morning, got changed quickly and quietly made our way out front to meet D&F. The gates had been padlocked shut, so D shook them forcefully making the security guard fall out of his hammock in a panic.
+We woke in the morning, got changed quickly and quietly made our way out front to meet the others who were look a little worse for wear.

 We paid for a day pass and the TukTuk dropped us off at the entrance to Angkor Wat.
 We walked across a bridge, chants and drum beats filling the air around us.
 Most people congregated at a pond in front of the temple.

-After some time time of staring, we stopped for a very anti-climatic, overly priced breakfast and coffee.
+After some time of staring, we stopped for a very anti-climatic, overly priced breakfast and coffee.

 We went for a stroll around Angkor Wat, walking the length of the bas-relief that ran along the walls, depicting battles between Gods and demons and then on to the grounds.

-After strolling around Angkor Wat, we hopped back in the TukTuk and made our way to The Bayon.
-We drove through a large stone arch and were greeted by what looked like the palace from the jungle book…
+After strolling around Angkor Wat, we hopped back in the TukTuk and made our way to The Bayon temple.
+We drove through a large stone archway and were greeted by what looked like the palace from the jungle book…

-Upstairs the crowd thickens and that feeling dissipates.
-Traditional dancers offer photographs on the stone steps for $1.
+Upstairs the crowd thickens, traditional dancers offer photographs on the stone steps for $1.

 We left The Bayon and the driver stopped off at two smaller temples opposite each other.
 We had a wander around, with only three other people in sight other than the little market stall sellers placed in the space between the two structures.

 We headed to Ta Prohm, but stopped at another temple en route.
 This particular temple was known for having a ridiculous amount of steep stone steps.
 H was feeling poorly again and I was still dizzy with dehydration.
-We sat that one out while D&F went to explore for a little.
+We sat that one out whilst the others explored.

 We stopped at one last temple after Ta Prohm.
 As we approached the entrance, a little girl no older than four or five wandered out with a meat cleaver in hand.
 Another girl of about three persistently followed us for ten minutes, begging us to buy a pack of post cards.